L-M0716/scHarbor/documentation/docs/inputs/fastq.md

 | BD v1 processing | `--soloType CB_UMI_Complex` |

 !!! note "STARsolo settings"
-    ScBridge supplies these options to `STAR`; they are not standalone commands.
+    scHarbor supplies these options to `STAR`; they are not standalone commands.
     Barcode, UMI, and whitelist settings follow the library configuration.
 Both library modes use `GeneFull` counting and `EmptyDrops_CR` cell calling, as defined in the alignment rule.